Skip to main content

 This code will also be entered in the case of individual declarations of child 1, child 2, child 3 or child 4 when they are owners of the habitual residence that constitutes their current domicile.

-This code will also be entered in the case of individual declarations of child 1, child 2, child 3 or child 4 when they are usufructuaries of the habitual residence that constitutes their current domicile.
+This key will also be entered in the case of individual declarations of child 1, child 2, child 3 or child 4 when they are usufructuaries of the habitual residence that constitutes their current domicile.

 • Key 4.
 Other situations : For any other situation other than those that must be reflected in keys 1, 2 and 3 above.